john2x/notes/magic.markdown

 If you've played [Magic: The Gathering][mtg] several years ago and only just recently wanted to start playing again, then the current ecosystem surrounding Magic might be a little daunting.
 There are about a thousand new cards released each year and it is near impossible to keep up.
 This post will attempt to help you get re-introduced to Magic.

+*(I also just got back into playing a few months ago, so I know all too well the difficulties of catching up. )*

 [mtg]: http://www.wizards.com/Magic/Summoner/

 Blocks and Sets